Whether you manage business travelers, short-term international employees, or remote workers, you have no doubt heard about the "183-day rule."

 Some companies fall prey to the fallacy that, if their Home country has an income tax treaty with the Host country, their cross-border employees won’t be subject to taxation in the Host country if they are there for fewer than 183 days.
-Although most income tax treaties include a 183-day stipulation, it is only one of several requirements for determining whether an employee qualifies for treaty relief.
-For example, the business traveler will first have to be considered a tax resident of the Home country.
-In addition, many income tax treaties also require that both of the following conditions be met in order to qualify for income tax relief in the Host country:
+Although most income tax treaties include a 183-day stipulation, it is only one of several requirements for determining whether an employee qualifies for income tax treaty relief.
+For example, a business traveler would first have to be considered a tax resident of the Home country in order to qualify for income tax treaty relief.
+In addition, many income tax treaties also require that both of the following conditions be met to qualify for income tax relief in the Host country:

 Employers must also understand that income tax treaties only apply to income taxes and not social taxes, which are separate taxes that are often covered by different laws and agreements.
 Therefore, even if an employee is exempt from income tax in the Host country under an income tax treaty, social tax may still be due.